kike-canaries/canairio_firmware/README.md

 ## Via binaries (Windows)

-Please read procedure on `firmware` section on [HacksterIO Guide](https://www.hackster.io/114723/canairio-red-ciudadana-para-monitoreo-de-calidad-del-aire-96f79a#toc-firmware-y-software-3) for details for load firmware via oficial **Espressif Download Tool** in Windows
+Please read the [Espressif Uploader](https://canair.io/docs/firmware_upload.html#espressif-uploader) section in the main documentation for details to load the firmware via the oficial **Espressif Download Tool** in Windows.

 ## Via PlatformIO (Compiling on Linux, Mac or Windows)